zer2/fantasy-basketball-optimizer/about/data_sources.md

 [DARKO](https://apanalytics.shinyapps.io/DARKO/) is a "machine learning-driven basketball player box-score score projection system."
 Evidence suggests that DARKO projections are the most accurate short-term forecasts available.

+### DARKO-S

-It should be noted that DARKO forecasts are meant to predict the next game a player plays, and sometimes diverge significantly from long-term expectations.
+DARKO-S is my name for DARKO's 'Daily Player Per-Game Projections'.
+These forecasts are meant to predict statistics for the next game a player plays

+DARKO-S sometimes diverges significantly from long-term expectations.
 For example, if a player is coming back from injury, DARKO will understandably reduce the players' minutes in its forecast, thus driving the players' numbers down across the board.
 This is useful for day-to-day strategy but not always appropriate for long-term drop decisions.
 It would be an overreaction to drop a star player because their numbers are momentarily low after returning from an injury

-DARKO forecasts also do not account for probability of future injury.
+### DARKO-L

+DARKO-L is an adjusted version of Darko's forecast.
+It uses
+- The average number of minutes each player has played per game so far this season, excluding games where the player was injured
+- DARKO's projections of player pace (possessions per 48 minutes), from the per-game projections
+- DARKO's estimates of player skill, from 'Current Player Skill Projections'

+The idea of DARKO-L is to remove the short-term bias from DARKO-S by anchoring on average minutes played so far this season, rather than a short-term minutes estimate.
+It is potentially more useful for making  long-term add/drop decisions than DARKO-S, because it is not affected by recent circumstances such as injuries.
+However, discounting injuries can also be dangerous.
+If a player is injured to the extent that they will miss much of the remaining fantasy season, then that injury is relevant even in the long-term.
+For this reason, when using DARKO-S, it is wise to temper expectations with your own understanding of player injuriy status

 ## Additional data aspirations